SanteriHetekivi/house_finder/README.md

 - `--cache-etuovi-html` - (Optional) If given stores all of Etuovi property page HTML to cache directory in same directory as executable.
 - `--house-min-square-meters` - (Optional) If given, only get houses that are bigger than this.
 Only if house or total area are given.
 Compare with total area only if house area is not given.
 - `--max-distance-km` - (Optional) (Requires: --location-latitude and --location-longitude) If given, only get houses that have at most this amount of kilometers from house.
 If --open-route-service-token given, uses biking distance, else uses straight line.
+- `--min-mbps` - (Optional) If given limit to internet services that have speed in mbps 0 or under this.

 ## Info